Fabian Spiess: Career

 Spiess joined the Notts County youth system in the 2010–11 season, and while still in the club's academy he signed for Isthmian League Premier Division side Lewes on loan in October 2011.
 He made his debut on 26 October in a Sussex Senior Challenge Cup 4–0 victory over Wick, before making his league bow in a 4–0 defeat of A.F.C.
 Hornchurch on 29 October.
 Having made three appearances for Lewes the loan came to an end in November after Spiess was injured in a training session with parent club County.
 He joined Corby Town of the Conference North on a youth loan on 1 March 2012.
 Spiess made his debut two days later in a 2–0 defeat away at Nuneaton Town and finished his loan at Corby with five appearances.
 His debut for County came as a 74th minute substitute for Stuart Nelson in the final day 4–1 victory at home to Colchester United on 5 May.

 Spiess joined Bristol Rovers on an emergency loan on 5 December 2014 due to injuries to Steve Mildenhall and Will Puddy.

 He moved to Nantwich Town in June 2017.

 Personal life

-Spiess completed a Masters in Sports Business Management from the University of Central Lancashire in 2019, going on to work with Athletes USA, a sport scholarship company.
+Spiess completed a master's degree in Sports Business Management from the University of Central Lancashire in 2019, going on to work with Athletes USA, a sport scholarship company.